Herbertkartel/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Prints all elements of listsint
+Prints all elements of a list